proferosec/log4jScanner/README.md

 This will test the top 10 HTTP\S ports on the hosts in the subnet,  print any vulnerable hosts to the screen, and generate a log + summary CSV in the same location as the binary including all the attempts (both vulnerable and non-vulnerable).

-In order to identify which hosts are vulnerable just lookup the word `SUCCESS` in the log, you can grep the log for the keywork `SUCCESS` to get just the results.
+In order to identify which hosts are vulnerable just look up the word `SUCCESS` in the log, you can grep the log for the keywork `SUCCESS` to get just the results.
-Also, the tool generates a CSV file containing all the results, filter on `vulenrable` to get the vulnerable hosts.
+Also, the tool generates a CSV file containing all the results, filter on `vulnerable` to get the vulnerable hosts.

 ### Additional usage options
-You can use the tool to test for the top 100 HTTP\S ports using the `ports אop100` flag, or for the entire port range using `ports slow` - Keep in mind, using `ports slow` will take time to complete.
+You can use the tool to test for the top 100 HTTP\S ports using the `ports top100` flag, or for the entire port range using `ports slow` - Keep in mind, using `ports slow` will take time to complete.

 ```bash
 log4jscanner.exe scan --cidr 192.168.7.0/24 --ports=top100